Delsere's Magnum Opus | Wizard | Solo | Keys | Push | Console | HC | SSF | C-tier

 The Delsere’s Magnum Opus (DMO) is a staple Wizard set with a distinct playstyle.
-While it can be used with a variety of skills, by far the most popular and useful one is Arcane Orb Frozen Orb.
-With Season 22, this build has come into the spotlight for Wizard players once again.
-With the iconic Frozen Orb known and loved by many from Diablo II times, this build can be played once again on a competitive level.
+While it can be used with a variety of skills, one of the most popular ones is the iconic Arcane Orb Frozen Orb from Diablo II.

 It’s quick, impactful and the explosions are very satisfying when played correctly.
 Very few builds incorporate the fantasy of a spell-slinging Wizard as well as this one.
 It's also possible to play this build as a Legacy of Dreams version, which frees up one skill slot and allows to include a lot of utility choices.

 While it’s not the best in very fast speedfarming content such as Nephalem Rifts, it can be quite successful in Greater Rifts farming and especially pushing.
 The basic idea is to trap enemies inside your Slow Time bubble, stack them up by kiting and the use of Black Hole or the Energy Twister + Ranslor’s Folly combo and unleash devastating icy explosions onto them from the right distance.